National University of Public Service: The Ludovika Project

 Since Ludovika - UPS was established through the merger of three separate higher educational institutions, the university has started its operation on three different campuses at once.
 The integration of the faculties includes their inclusion in one single campus.

 Following the traditions in Hungarian public service training, the headquarters of UPS is the Ludovika Campus: in May 2012 the Hungarian government decided to renovate the main building of the Ludovika Academy and the nearby Orczy Park thus establishing the central campus for Ludovika - UPS.
 The renewal of the main campus building was realized following a dual directive: the building was to be modern yet preserving its heritage.
 Accordingly, the campus centre was equipped with up-to-date technology and infrastructure while keeping its original trademarks in a neo-classicist style.
 The Orczy Park and its surroundings provide altogether an area of 73,700 square metres (18.2 acres) for the new campus.

 Organisation and operation

 Management

 The management of the university is led by the rector who is supported by vice-rectors with separate portfolios: the vice rector for science, the vice-rector for education, the vice-rector for development, and the vice-rector for international affairs.
 In addition, the internal administrative and financial issues are managed by the secretary-general and the chief financial director, respectively.

 Faculties

-The University of Public Service operates with four faculties: the Faculty of Military Sciences and Officer Training, the Faculty of Law Enforcement, the Faculty of Public Governance and International Studies and the Faculty of Water Sciences.
+The institution currently has five faculties: the Faculty of Public Governance and International Studies (FPGIS), the Faculty of Military Science and Officer Training (FMSOT), the Faculty of Law Enforcement (FLE), the Faculty of Water Sciences (FWS) and the Nemeskürty István Teacher Training Faculty (NITK).